Optimizing Images for SEO: A Comprehensive Guide

 Are your image SEO efforts paying off?
 Monitoring and measuring the right metrics is key to understanding what's working and where you can improve.

 • Image Ranking in Search Results: Keep an eye on where your images appear in search results, both on Google Images and within regular web searches.
-Use tools like Google Search Console to track the ranking positions of your images for specific keywords.
+While Google Search Console provides insights into image impressions, clicks, and average position, direct keyword-specific ranking tracking for individual images might be limited compared to text content.
+You can use specific queries within GSC to find image-related performance.

 • Image Traffic: Monitor how much traffic your images are driving to your website.
 This can be tracked in Google Analytics by segmenting traffic from Google Images.